zoul/ios-keyboards/README.md

 * Portrait 414✕226 points (1242✕678 px)
 * Landscape 736✕162 points (2208✕486 px)

+For a great explanation of the conversion between logical display points and pixels see the [http://www.paintcodeapp.com/news/ultimate-guide-to-iphone-resolutions](http://www.paintcodeapp.com/news/ultimate-guide-to-iphone-resolutions).

 ## Keyboard Layouts

 See the images stored in the repository and the `UIKeyboardType` enum: